SURFnet/certificates-bcp/dialogue.md

 > Ok, so let's assume everybody trusts them.
 What are the benefits then?

-Well, then everybody can go to a CA of their chosing, and have their public key signed in a certificate.
+Well, then everybody can go to a CA of their choosing, and have their public key signed in a certificate.

 > Wait, certificate?
 Is that another crypto feature?